UM-Applied-Algorithms-Lab/FindViralStrains/README.md

 ```

 # How to contribute to this repository
+this needs more detail, but basically:

-Todo, but generally: make a branch for your new feature, make changes, commit them, merge into main, then make a pull request.
+* make a branch for your feature
+* implement
+* merge into dev main
+* tests will run when you do this